Code-Institute-Submissions/OllieMedley-Beta-Supplies/README.md

 The warnings don't impact the functionality.

+1 error was found with my CSS with the Validator but this is relating to the list of colors which is only there for ease when selecting colors.

-No errors were found with my CSS with the Validator but I did have to take out code that didn't do anything that I left in from the beginning.
+I did have to take out code that didn't do anything that I left in from the beginning.

 ## Deployment
 To write the code I used Brackets.IO